CodeCrafters-ir/ELK/README.md

 ```

-in the server config nginx with server_name: localhost:5601
+in the server config nginx with proxy_pass http://localhost:5601